Your National Exam Roadmap

 - If you do not receive a Scheduling Authorization or are having trouble scheduling your appointment call PTC for assistance at 212-356-0660.

 - The PTC Candidate ID number on your Scheduling Authorization is only valid for use during the testing period you chose.
-If you cannot test during your chosen testing period please see below or page 3 of the Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates) to see how you can change your testing period from one month to another.
+If you cannot test during your chosen testing period please see below or page 3 of the Handbook for Candidates to see how you can change your testing period from one month to another.

 Rescheduling your Exam

-Note: When PSI must close test sites due to adverse weather or power outages, and there is time (the day of the exam may be difficult), their policy is to notify affected candidates of the closing and to reschedule them at no additional cost.
+When Prometric must close test sites due to adverse weather or power outages, and there is time (the day of the exam may be difficult), their policy is to notify affected candidates of the closing and to reschedule them at no additional cost.
 Be assured that every effort will be made to enable you to take the exam that you have prepared for.
-All candidates who cannot test because their test appointment was cancelled by PSI or experienced bad weather or a technical issue should contact PTC by phone (833-207-1288) or email and we will respond on the next business day.
+All candidates who cannot test because their test appointment was canceled by Prometric or experienced bad weather or a technical issue should contact PTC by phone (833-207-1288) or email and we will respond on the next business day.

-Please note: failure to appear for or canceling your scheduled examination appointment will result in a forfeit of examination fees.
+Failure to appear for or canceling your scheduled examination appointment will result in a forfeit of examination fees.
 Be sure to choose your examination period carefully before applying for the exam.
-More on our FAQ’s and page 3 of the Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates).
+More on our FAQ’s, and page 3 of the Handbook for Candidates.

 Taking the Exam